Oswal 36 Sample Question Papers ISC Class 12 Biology Solutions

 Answer 10.

-- 1. The raw material for biogas production is excreta (dung) of cattle.
+1. The raw material for biogas production is cattle excreta (dung).

-- 2. The biogas plant has a concentrate tank (10-15 feet deep) in which bio-wastes and slurry of dung is collected.
+2. The biogas plant has a concentrate tank (10-15 feet deep) in which bio-wastes and the slurry of dung is collected.

-- 3. The tank has a floating cover which rises on production of gas in the tank.
+3. The tank has a floating cover which rises on the production of gas in the tank.

-- 4. Methanobacterium in the dung act on the bio-waste to produce biogas.
+4. Methanobacterium in the dung acts on the bio-waste to produce biogas.

-- 6. Through another outlet, the spent slurry is removed to be used as fertilizers.
+6. The spent slurry is removed through outlet to be used fertilizers.

 Answer 11.

-- In genetics, the probability concepts decide the extent of agreement of the experimental results with a theoretically expected model, to predict the results of a hybridization programme.
+In genetics, the probability concepts decide the extent of agreement of the experimental results with a theoretically expected model, to predict the results of a hybridisation programme.

-- Example : In monohybrid cross heterozygous F1 hybrid (Tt) can produce two kinds of gametes (T) and (t).
-The probability of gamete that carries the (T) allele is 1/2.
-Similarly the probability of gamete that carries the (t) allele is 1/2.
+Example : In monohybrid cross heterozygous F1 hybrid (Tt) can produce two kinds of gametes (T) and (t).
+The probability of a gamete that carries the (T) allele is 1/2.
+Similarly, the probability of a gamete that carries the (t) allele is 1/2.

 Answer 12.